Decolonize Your Practice!

 With the support of a caring community of like-minded clinicians, you'll be witnessed, held accountable, and encouraged to choose the first steps that make the most sense to you and your practice.

-When you join this program:
+When you join the program:

 You'll develop a plan tailored to your practice and yourself.

-And this is what will happen...
+And this is what will happen:

-You'll hold yourself accountable with ease and lean into discomfort supported by a group of professional peers in a similar journey.
+Hold yourself accountable with ease and lean into discomfort supported by a group of professional peers in a similar journey.

 I will be supporting you along the way: